 I don’t care how geeky this one sounds, when travelling around we want to know that our valuables are safe and this provides us with the protection we desire.

-It sits discreetly around our waist and hides our passports, cards and money from prying eyes.
+It sits discreetly around our waist and hides our passports, cards, and money from prying eyes.
 Pickpockets really don’t stand a chance with this and with the added scan-proof protection, even the smartest of scammers are no real challenge for us.

 #12 Travel Pillows

 No matter where I am travelling to, comfort really is a key component for me.
-I don’t want to struggle with sleep because I am uncomfortable and unlike Paul who seems to be able to fall asleep anyway I need to feel cosy and snug before I can sleep.
+I don’t want to struggle with sleep because I am uncomfortable and unlike Paul who seems to be able to fall asleep anyway I need to feel cozy and snug before I can sleep.

-Before our trip to Thailand we decided that because we would be spending time on planes, trains and buses that we needed to invest in a good pillow and spent hours researching until we found a highly rated memory foam one that supported the neck but also rolled up into a ball for easy packing.
+Before our trip to Thailand, we decided that because we would be spending time on planes, trains and buses that we needed to invest in a good pillow and spent hours researching until we found a highly-rated memory foam one that supported the neck but also rolled up into a ball for easy packing.
 These memory foam pillows also have a removable cover meaning that after each trip we take we can wash away the dust and dirt away before heading off again.